edgio-docs/edgio-docs/src/guides/security/bot_rules.md

     <Callout type="info">

       Certain variables match on key-value pairs.
-If you match on multiple keys within a single variable, {{ PRODUCT_SECURITY }} will only need to find one of those matches to satisfy that variable.
+If you match on multiple keys within a single variable, {{ PRODUCT }} {{ PRODUCT_SECURITY }} will only need to find one of those matches to satisfy that variable.

       For example, if you set up a request header variable to match for `Authorization` and `Content-Type`, then requests that contain either or both of those headers will satisfy that variable.

     </Callout>

--   Edgecast Reputation DB: This type of rule is satisfied when the client's IP address matches an IP address defined within our reputation database.
+-   **Edgecast Reputation DB:** This type of rule is satisfied when the client's IP address matches an IP address defined within our reputation database.
 Our reputation database contains a list of IP addresses known to be used by bots.

 **Example #1:**